 In this tutorial, we’ll create this awesome chrome 3D text using Image Based Lights in Photoshop CS6 Extended.

-3D in Photoshop is extremely powerful and I’m sure you’ll be surprised on how easy it is to achieve great results, especially when you use IBLs.
+3D in Photoshop is extremely powerful and I’m sure you’ll be surprised at how easy it is to achieve great results, especially when you use IBLs.

 PHOTOSHOP CS6 EXTENDED IS REQUIRED FOR THIS TUTORIAL!